Private Equity Alert: Time to Take Action on “Under the Radar” Expenses

 If your portfolio includes industries such as manufacturing, food processing, retail, pharmaceutical, automotive, and/or chemical, you should be on high alert specifically to opportunities in a handful of indirect service categories where the best efforts of your procurement teams tend to fall flat.

-Classic “under the radar” expenses: uniform rental, waste disposal, pest control, and security services
+Classic “under the radar” expenses: uniform rental, waste disposal, pest control, and security & guard services

 For a plant to operate, the uniform route-driver, waste hauler, pest control technician, and security guard have to—at the very least—show up for regularly scheduled service.